The 10 Most Important PPC KPIs You Should Be Tracking

 However, there is a bit more to the CPA story.

-While average CPA is pretty easy to digest, advertisers can also make use of Targeted CPA, a bidding technique applied during campaign set up.
+While average CPA is pretty easy to digest, advertisers can also make use of Targeted CPA, a bidding technique applied during campaign setup.

 Targeted CPA helps advertisers set bids automatically to get as many conversions as possible, based on a set CPA determined by the advertisers’ budget.

-However, to make use of targeted CPA you have to understand different bidding strategies, set up conversion tracking and have at least 30 conversions in the last 30 days.
+However, to make use of targeted CPA, you have to understand different bidding strategies, set up conversion tracking, and have at least 30–50 conversions in the last 30 days.

 6. Conversion Rate (CVR)

-Conversion rate is not only an indicator of campaign success, it is the reason PPC marketers are hired in the first place.
+Conversion rate is not only an indicator of campaign success, but it is also the reason PPC marketers are hired in the first place.

 You can measure conversion rate in Google Ads by dividing the number of conversions the campaign received by the total clicks.

 Since conversion rate is expressed as a percentage, if the campaign had 100 clicks and 10 conversions, 10/100 means that the conversion rate would be 10 percent.

 While campaign managers always have an eye on conversions, they will often set up campaigns to optimize for clicks rather than conversions.